nmshd/documentation/_docs_explore/42-transport-layer.md

 - id: random Message id generated by the backbone once the Message has been created
 - createdAt: ISO String when the Message has been created
-- createdBy: Address of the identity which created the Message
+- createdBy: Address of the Identity which created the Message
 - createdByDevice: Device id of the device which created the Message
 - recipients: Array of recipients
-  - address: Address of one of the identity which should receive the Message
+  - address: Address of one of the Identity which should receive the Message
   - receivedAt: ISO String when the recipient received the Message
   - receivedByDevice: Device id of the recipient's device which received the Message
 - relationshipIds: Array of Relationship IDs of the recipients (same order as recipients)